-A Visit to the Long Island Riverhead Aquarium & Foundation
+A Review of the NY Long Island Riverhead Aquarium and Foundation

 It was a sunny, cold winter day and I found myself at the crowded Long Island Aquarium and exhibition center in, Riverhead, NY where there was plenty to do, see and interact with on this cold weekend day.
 You wouldn’t think that an indoor/outdoor aquarium is the place to visit in the middle of the winter season but it’s actually a great time to see all the exhibits with less crowds and the animals native to colder environments feel more like home.
 Towards the end of the winter in March and April, the foundation that works within the aquarium hosts seal cruises.